Research projects

 Eric Hobsbawm (1917-2012) was one of the most important British historians of the twentieth century.
 In my work, I bring out different aspects of Hobsbawm's intellectual trajectory – from his interest in jazz to his commitment to Communism – and place these within a broader narrative of intellectual engagement, political responsibility and global Marxism.

-The goal is to produce the first intellectual biography of Hobsbawm, to be published by Harvard University Press.
-By combining a close reading of Hobsbawm's published work with an examination of personal papers, institutional archives, oral history, and ethnographic material, the book will address key themes in twentieth-century political history, including the role of the intellectual in European public life, the global imagination of Marxist activists, and the stylistic foundations that underpin successful historical writing.
+This research will lead to the first intellectual biography of Hobsbawm, to be published by Harvard University Press.
+It will combine close reading of Hobsbawm's published work with an examination of personal papers, institutional archives, oral history, and ethnographic material.
+The aim will be to explore key themes in twentieth-century political history, including the role of the intellectual in European public life, the global imagination of Marxist activists, and the stylistic foundations that underpin successful historical writing.

-Alongside the book project, I recently launched the Eric Hobsbawm Bibliography, which is the first comprehensive, text-searchable bibliography of Hobsbawm's published and unpublished works.
+Alongside the book project, I launched the Eric Hobsbawm Bibliography in 2021, which is the first comprehensive, text-searchable bibliography of Hobsbawm's published and unpublished works.

-I received a Carnegie Trust of Scotland Research Incentive Grant for the initial stages of my research on Hobsbawm.
-I was subsequently awarded an AHRC Leadership Fellowship in 2017.
-The Fellowship gave me substantial research time over the period of the grant (2017-9) and additional funds for fieldwork.
-Further details about the fellowship are available on the Gateway to Research website.
+I received a Carnegie Trust of Scotland Research Incentive Grant in 2015 to support the early stages of this project.
+I was subsequently awarded an AHRC Leadership Fellowship in 2017 and a Royal Society of Edinburgh Personal Research Fellowship in 2023.
+Both of these fellowships have given me substantial research time and additional funds for fieldwork, archival visits and dissemination.

-I bring together many of these strands in my latest book, France (Polity Press, 2020), which is a short introduction to French history since 1940.
+I synthesised much of my early research in my book France (Polity Press, 2020), which is a short introduction to French history since 1940.
 The book starts by considering France as a "paradoxical" country, in which grand ideals and abstract values have repeatedly run up against the hard realities of a bitterly divided country.
 Over the course of six chapters, I look at a number of contradictions within recent French history, including the tension between defeat and resistance, state and citizen, and colonialism and anti-colonialism.
 Starting with the calamitous defeat by Hitler's armies in 1940 and ending with the spectacular gilets jaunes protests and the COVID-19 pandemic, the picture that emerges is one of a nation struggling to reconcile its history with the competing demands of an increasingly diverse society.

 3. Migration, immigration and state rationality